LWRC SIX8 A5 Suppressed

 Quick Summary

-The LWRC SIX8 A5 rifle is chambered in 6.8 SPC II, offering superior ballistics and 'punch' compared to 5.56 NATO with manageable recoil.
-Key features include fully ambidextrous controls and a signature spiral fluted barrel for cooling and weight reduction.
+The LWRC SIX8 A5 rifle is chambered in 6.8 SPC II, offering enhanced ballistics over 5.56 NATO with manageable recoil.
+It features a signature spiral fluted barrel for cooling and weight reduction, and fully ambidextrous controls.
+The video also highlights the benefits of Primary Arms prism scopes for shooters with astigmatism.

 Chapters